 |Sprite||12oz (355 ml)||0mg|

-The recommended quantity of caffeine during pregnancy is 200mg a day.
-It is a compound that stimulates the central nervous system, and glands like the adrenal.
-These effects have long-term repercussion on the health of the growing fetus.
+The recommended quantity of caffeine during pregnancy is no more than 200mg a day.
+It is a compound that stimulates the central nervous system and glands like the adrenal gland.
+More caffeine than this can have long term effects on the health of the growing fetus.

 Research has shown that the consumption of more than 300mg of caffeine a day can lead to a miscarriage (4).
 Women who consume more than 500mg per day may give birth to babies with chronic high breathing and heartbeat.
 Also, caffeine stays in a woman’s body for 11 hours but can be up to 100 hours in the fetus as the baby’s growing organs have a tough time processing this substance.

 Sugars provide sweetness, but they also give you surplus calories.
 It is, per se, not bad for the health of a pregnant woman but when consumed in high quantities can cause the mother to become overweight or obese.
 On an average, there is about 35g of sugar in 330ml of sweetened soda (5).
 High consumption of sweetened soda can even lead to obesity, which in turn can affect the health of the fetus through problems ranging from congenital disabilities to miscarriage (6).